About Us -

 If you have concerns about your child’s progress at school regarding any of the following: reading, writing, numbers, social and emotional development, behaviour, communicating, physical or sensory; the first person to speak to about your concerns would be your child’s class teacher.
 If you still have on going concerns you may wish to speak to the school’s SENCo.

 If any educational needs are identified Mrs Martin will plan how to provide support for your child with the involvement of both yourself and the class teacher and outside agencies as appropriate.
 If additional support is needed Mrs Martin will access this for you and record your child’s progress through their Learning Passport.
 Parents/carers are offered the opportunity to meet with their child’s class teacher twice a year at Parents’ Evenings to discuss their progress.

-Mrs Few is our school’s Learning Mentor.
-She is available to meet with parents/carers to discuss any social and emotional issues which they feel may be affecting their child’s ability to learn.
-She can work with small groups and/or with individual children depending on the child’s specific needs.
+Mrs Few is our Learning Mentor @Hewish and Miss Hockey is our Learning Mentor @West Wick.
+They are available to meet with parents/carers to discuss any social and emotional issues which they feel may be affecting their child’s ability to learn.
+They can work with small groups and/or with individual children depending on the child’s specific needs.
 Appointments can be arranged via the school offices.

 If you still have concerns that your child’s needs are not being met, please do speak to Mrs Dadds.

 Our Hewish campus is a small and can be accessed by the main entrance or for wheelchair access, through the side entrance via a ramp.
 Class rooms are accessible via ramps.
 There is a disabled toilet for use by children and adults with physical disabilities.